30Siddharth/30Siddharth.academicpages.github.io/_pages/about.md

   - /about.html
 ---
 Hello!
 I am Ph.D. student in the Mechanical and Aerospace Engineering Department, University of Virginia.
-My advisor is [Dr. Tomonari Furukawa](https://engineering.virginia.edu/faculty/tomonari-furukawa).
-I passed my qualifier exam in September 2022.

 My research is focused on robotic systems.
 I work primarily with robotic perception and controls for dynamical system.
 The problems that I tackle lie at the confluence of optimization, decision theory and information fusion.
-My aim is to develop the research skills and a robust knowledge base to be able to work with the complete stack in a mobile robot.
-Currently, my research has focused at improving grasping techniques for robotic manipulators using surface characteristics.
+My aim is to develop the research skills and a robust knowledge base to be able to work with the complete stack of robots in manufacturing settings.
+Currently, my research has focused at improving grasping techniques for robotic manipulators using surface characteristics and utilizing perception for robotic learning.

 I completed my Masters' in Mechanical Engineering (Robotics and Mechatronic systems) from the University of Pennsylvania.
 Here I worked and learned about several aspects of robotics such as, optimal control, motion planning, path planning, and state estimation.